cosmoscout/csp-volume-rendering/README.md

 ![data finished loading](docs/img/console_data_finished.png)

+If multiple levels of detail are available, the lowest lod will be loaded first.
+Higher lods will be loaded asynchronously when the timestep did not change for 2 seconds.

 Afterwards there may be another delay of a few seconds before the first image is rendered.
 Rendered images will be displayed at the position specified in the transform settings of the plugin.